AdobeDocs/campaign-standard.en/help/reporting/using/list-of-components-.md

 ---
 title: List of components
-seo-title: List of components
-description: List of components
-seo-description: Find here the list of every components available in     Dynamic reports as well as their definitions.
+description: Find here the list of every components available in     Dynamic reports as well as their definitions.
 page-status-flag: never-activated
 uuid: a2403806-8df4-4bb1-bac2-2689dc584ae0
 contentOwner: sauviat